WEATHER THE STORM

 Have at least one flashlight or lantern for every member of the household.
 LED lights powered by lithium-ion batteries are usually cheaper, both upfront and long-term, while those powered by more-expensive alkaline batteries are usually brighter and more powerful.
 Stockpile extra batteries for the lights and any other battery-powered emergency items, such as fans.
 Remember that alkaline batteries (AA, AAA, C, D, and 9-volt) are especially prone to corrosion, so alkaline-powered emergency devices not in use should never be stored with their batteries inside.

-The American Red Cross sells a specialized hand-crank weather radio plus flashlight for $40, but consumers can make do with a cheaper battery-powered device.
+The American Red Cross sells a specialized hand-crank weather radio plus flashlight and smartphone charger for $40, but consumers can make do with a cheaper battery-powered device.
 (Also, battery-powered objects are far more convenient than hand-cranked ones.)
 Any emergency device should pick up weather radio frequencies from the National Oceanic and Atmospheric Administration in addition to the more common AM/FM stations.
 People who find sleeping easier with "white noise" in the background can turn the radio to a static station.